-Prime Minister Benjamin Netanyahu said yesterday Israel was prepared to "cede parts of our homeland for true peace" with the Palestinians, but he did not believe there was a partner on the Palestinian side.
+Prime Minister Benjamin Netanyahu said Monday that Israel would be prepared to compromise and "cede parts of our homeland" for true peace with the Palestinians, but added that he did not believe the latter was ready to be a true partner for peace.

-Netanyahu said Israel must stop blaming itself for the conflict and start looking at the situation with "open eyes."
+Addressing the Knesset a day after an unprecedented wave of demonstrations marking Nakba Day, on which Palestinians annually protest the creation of the state of Israel, Netanyahu said Israel must stop blaming itself for the conflict and start looking at the "reality" of the situation with "open eyes".

-"This is not a conflict about 1967 but about 1948, when the State of Israel was established," said Netanyahu.
-"The Palestinians call this a day of catastrophe, but their catastrophe is that their leadership has not managed to reach a compromise.
-Today, they still don't have a leadership that is ready to recognize Israel as the nation-state of the Jewish people."
+"This is not a conflict about 1967 but about 1948, when the state of Israel was established," said Netanyahu.
+"The Palestinians call this a day of catastrophe, but their catastrophe is that their leadership has not succeeded in reaching a compromise.
+Still today, they don't have a leadership that is ready to recognize Israel as a Jewish state."

 A Palestinian state should be created only through a peace agreement, Netanyahu said, adding that Israel could not make peace with an entity intent on its destruction.